libmir/D-YAML/docs/tutorials/getting_started.md

 Next we load the file using the *Loader.fromFile().load()* method. *Loader* is a struct used for parsing YAML documents.
 The *fromFile()* method loads the document from a file.
-The *load()* method loads the file as **one** YAML document, or throws *YAMLException*, D:YAML exception type, if the file could not be parsed or contains more than one document.
+The *load()* method loads the file as **one** YAML document, or throws *YamlException*, D:YAML exception type, if the file could not be parsed or contains more than one document.
 Note that we don't do any error checking here in order to keep the example as simple as possible.

-*Node* represents a node in a YAML document.
+*YamlAlgebraic* represents a node in a YAML document.
 It can be a sequence (array), mapping (associative array) or a scalar (value).
 Here the root node is a mapping, and we use the index operator to get subnodes with keys "Hello World" and "Answer".
-We iterate over the former, as it is a sequence, and use the *Node.as()* method on the latter to read its value as an integer.
+We iterate over the former, as it is a sequence, and use the *YamlAlgebraic.as()* method on the latter to read its value as an integer.

 You can iterate over a mapping or sequence as if it was an associative or normal array, respectively.
-If you try to iterate over a scalar, it will throw a *YAMLException*.
+If you try to iterate over a scalar, it will throw a *YamlException*.

-You can iterate using *Node* as the iterated type, or specify the type iterated nodes are expected to have.
+You can iterate using *YamlAlgebraic* as the iterated type, or specify the type iterated nodes are expected to have.
 D:YAML will automatically convert to that type if possible.
 Here we specify the *string* type, so we iterate over the "Hello World" sequence as an array of strings.
-If it is not possible to convert to iterated type, a *YAMLException* is thrown.
+If it is not possible to convert to iterated type, a *YamlException* is thrown.
 For instance, if we specified *int* here, we would get an error, as "Hello" cannot be converted to an integer.

-The *Node.as()* method is used to read value of a scalar node as specified type.
-If the scalar does not have the specified type, D:YAML will try to convert it, throwing *YAMLException* if not possible.
+The *YamlAlgebraic.as()* method is used to read value of a scalar node as specified type.
+If the scalar does not have the specified type, D:YAML will try to convert it, throwing *YamlException* if not possible.

 Finally we dump the document we just read to `output.yaml` with the *Dumper.dump()* method. *Dumper* is a struct used to dump YAML documents. *dumper()* accepts a range to write the document to.
-The *dump()* method writes one or more documents to the range, throwing *YAMLException* if it could not be written to.
+The *dump()* method writes one or more documents to the range, throwing *YamlException* if it could not be written to.

 D:YAML tries to preserve style information in documents so e.g. `[Hello, World]` is not turned into: